-- Change from baseline in low luminance best corrected visual acuity score at Month 12 and Month 24 as assessed by ETDRS chart. - Change from baseline in low luminance deficit at Month 12 and Month 24. - Change from baseline at each planned assessment in the total area of GA lesion(s) in the study eye (in mm) as assessed by FAF. - Change from baseline in monocular critical print size (study eye), as assessed by MNREAD or Radner Reading Charts, at Month 12 and Month 24 (in select countries). - Change from baseline in the NEI VFQ-25 distance activity subscale score at Month 12 and Month 24 (in select sites). - Systemic plasma concentration of pegcetacoplan over time (in select sites).
+- Change from baseline in low luminance best corrected visual acuity score (LL-BCVA) at Month 12 and Month 24 as assessed by ETDRS chart. - Change from baseline in low luminance deficit (LLD) at Month 12 and Month 24. - Change from baseline at each planned assessment in the total area of GA lesion(s) in the study eye (in mm2) as assessed by FAF. - Change from baseline in monocular critical print size (study eye), as assessed by MNREAD or Radner Reading Charts, at Month 12 and Month 24 (in select countries). - Change from baseline in the National Eye Institute Visual Functioning Questionnaire 25-Item Version (NEI VFQ-25) distance activity subscale score at Month 12 and Month 24 (in select sites). - Number of scotomatous points assessed by mesopic microperimetry for the evaluation of the macular functional response.